Okanjo/okanjo-docs/docs/Objects.md

 :   `int` Nullable.
 The DMA region code the product belongs to.
 See [`Regions`](Regions.html#Regions).
 `media`
 :   [`Media Embeds`](Media.html#Media Embeds)  Embeddable.
 All referenced media for the product and embedded objects.
+`meta`
+:   Array of key/value attributes attached to the object.
+Metadata is per-API key.
 `category`
 :   [`Category`](Objects.html#Category)  Embeddable.
 The category the product is filed under.
 `cause`